Poeticalto/ttoc-mumble-bot/readme.md

 3 | mailuser | The mumble user who will receive the mail. (case-insensitive) 4 | mailmessage | The contents of the mail.

-motd.txt = This .txt file holds motd messages for the motd system, one per line.
+motd_system.txt = This .txt file holds motd messages for the motd system, one per line.

-ranked.txt = This .txt file holds the ranked system for the bot.
+ranked_system.txt = This .txt file holds the ranked system for the bot.
 Each player is stored on one line, which each piece separated by a space in the following format:

 Piece # | Content | Description
 :---: | :---: | :---: